mlafeldt/dilbert-feed/README.md

 make prod
 ```

+Among other things, the stack outputs will show the URL of the RSS feed, which you can then subscribe.

 ## Usage

 The serverless stack will update the feed automatically.
 However, you can also invoke the Lambda functions manually.